-The transit group, including four minors, had been walking in the forest for six days when they were apprehended by Croatian officers while passing by agricultural fields („pistes agricoles“) near Rijeka (HR).
+The transit group, including four minors, had been walking in the forest for six days when they were apprehended by Croatian officers while passing by agricultural fields („pistes agricoles“) near Rijeka (see map below).
 This initial police contact occurred at 6:00 on 21st August 2019.
 According to the respondent, the area was watched by drones and helicopters; the officers were hidden in the fields and wearing green uniforms.
 The transit group heard someone shouting:

 Then the officers emerged and ran at the transit group.
-The respondent tried to run away but he was attacked by an officer using a taser.
+The respondent tried to run away but claims he was attacked by an officer using a taser.
 The weapon was handheld, and used to shock the respondent with a electrical current.